Meeting Directory Guidelines

 The Online Intergroup provides “hot links” (hyperlinks) to web sites along with this disclaimer:

 “The group URL links are now active to facilitate connecting to the listed groups.
-These URL links do not constitute or indicate review, endorsement, or approval of the Oahu Intergroup of HI, Inc.”
+These URL links do not constitute or indicate review, endorsement, or approval of the Oahu Intergroup of Hawaii, Inc.”

 Keeping the Directories Current